samuelgoto/mailpub/README.md

 # MailPub

-> These is a write down of some mental notes I took from a series of conversations with Joseph Smarr and Gordon Brander
+> This is a write down of some mental notes I took from a series of conversations with Joseph Smarr and Gordon Brander

 MailPub is an early proposal for an email-based social networking protocol.
 It leverages the existing, open, federated, mature and resilient deployment of email (SMTP/POP/IMAP) and mailing lists ([LISTSERV](https://en.wikipedia.org/wiki/LISTSERV)) to provide the functionality that you'd typically find in social networks (e.g. following, profiles, etc).